Belo History, Family Crest & Coats of Arms

 The surname Belo was first found in Pomerania, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 Chronicles first mention the family in the year 1200.
 The ancestral castle was called Peest and was located in the district of Lauenburg-Butow.
 This castle was owned by Gerd von Below in 1335, and he is taken to be the founding father of many of the most prominent branches of the family.
 In the 14th century, they expanded into Mecklenburg and the Mark region.
 In Mecklenburg, the ancestral seat of the family was Below in the district of Wredenhagen in Mecklenburg-Schwerin.

-Important Dates for the Belo family
+Early History of the Belo family

 This web page shows only a small excerpt of our Belo research.
 Another 81 words (6 lines of text) covering the years 1674, 1691 and 1704 are included under the topic Early Belo History in all our PDF Extended History products and printed products wherever possible.